 Whether you’re a contractor who works in the industrial, commercial or residential space, it’s likely you’ve been on a job site where carbon steel pipe was used.
-Durable, cost-effective and readily available, this material—also known as black iron pipe—has become an increasingly popular choice in hydronic, gas and a variety of other applications.
+Durable, cost-effective and readily available, this material—also known as black iron pipe—has become an increasingly popular choice in hydronic, gas and a variety of other steel pipe projects.

 When securing connections in these piping systems, carbon steel pipe (like other materials) can introduce frustrations and concerns to installers.
-We’ll use the example of threading, one of the most common ways to join carbon steel pipe, to illustrate this.
+We’ll use the example of threading, one of the most common ways to join carbon steel pipe in steel pipe projects, to illustrate this.

 Joining Carbon Steel Pipe By Threading